danielnelson37/problem-set-2_1/fellow-submissions/stephanie-smith.md

 ## Types, Values, and Operators

 1. What is _unary operator_?
 Give an example of one.
-  A unary operator is a shortcut operator that acts just like the Number() object.
-It changes strings to numbers.
-Example: +("90");
+  - A unary operator is an operator that uses a single operand, such as a plus, dash, or exclamation point, to perform an operation.
+Example: i++;

 2. What is a _binary operator_?
 Give an example of one.
-  A binary operator requires two operands to fulfill a condition.
+  - A binary operator requires two operands to fulfill a condition.
 Example: 3 + 4;

 3. When do we use the _ternary operator_?
 Use a code snippet to illustrate below?
-  We often use ternary  operators when setting values if a condition is true or if a condition is false.
+  - We often use ternary  operators when setting values if a condition is true or if a condition is false.
 Example: return (isMember ? "$2.00" : "$10.00");

 4. What is the difference between using the _strict_ and _non-strict_ equality operators?
-  The abstract equality operator coerces, or guesses which type the data you're comparing before making the comparison.
+  - The abstract equality operator coerces, or guesses which type the data you're comparing before making the comparison.
   The strict equality operator does not coerce any of the values at all, so it will remain the type of data you inputted and make a comparison.

 5. What are the seven JavaScript data types?
 Which of these are considered _primitive_?
-  Strings, integers, booleans, null, undefined, bigint, and symbol.
+  - The _primitive_ data types from ECMAScript are:
+    - strings
+    - numbers
+    - booleans
+    - null
+    - undefined
+    - bigint
+    - symbol

+  Objects is not primitive, rather it is a collection of properties or data that can be called.
 6. What does the code below return?
   ```javascript
   typeof 'i love marcy lab';
   ```
-  Expected output is string.
+  - Expected output is string.

 7. What does the code below return?
   ```javascript
   typeof true;
   ```
-  Expected output is boolean.
+  - Expected output is boolean.

 8. What does the code below return?
   ```javascript
   typeof (10**9);
   ```
-  Expected output is an integer
+  - Expected output is a number.

 9. What does the following code return?
 Why?
   ```javascript
   typeof null;
   ```
-  Expected output is undefined, because although the variable might have been declared, null is explicitly declaring the variable is undefined.
+  - Expected output is an object.
+In the early days of JavaScript, there were two types of data: a type tag, and the actual value. null was assigned with type object, which was basically a way to indicate to the computer that the variable was done being used, so it would point to a space in memory, or nothing.

 10. What does it mean to be _truthy_ or _falsy_?
 What six values are _falsy_?

     It's a cute term people use to describe values that equate as true or false.
 The six _falsy_ values are:
   - false
   - 0
   - Any empty string ("")